abinit/abinit/doc/tutorial/tdepes.md

 are in ~abinit/tests/tutorespfn/Refs.
 The prefix for files is **tdepes**.

-First, run the calculation using the [[tests/tutorespfn/Input/tdepes_1.in]] input file (note the use of the [[ieig2rf]] = 5 input variable required by the python script) You can use the [[tests/tutorespfn/Input/tdepes_1.files]] files file to execute abinit (it will always be the same, just change the last digit for the other Abinit calculations):
+First, examine the [[tests/tutorespfn/Input/tdepes_1.in]] input file (note the use of the [[ieig2rf]] = 5 input variable required by the python script).
+{% dialog tests/tutorespfn/Input/tdepes_1.in %}

+We will use [[tests/tutorespfn/Input/tdepes_1.files]] to execute abinit (it will be the same file for the other Abinit calculations of this tutorial, except that the last digit of the names have to be changed in this file ...

-{% dialog tests/tutorespfn/Input/tdepes_1.files tests/tutorespfn/Input/tdepes_1.in %}
+{% dialog tests/tutorespfn/Input/tdepes_1.files %}

+In order to run abinit, we suggest that you create a working directory as subdirectory of ~abinit/tests/tutorespfn/Input, then copy/modify the relevant files.
+In detail :

+    mkdir Work
+    cd Work
+    cp ../*in ../*files .

+Then edit the [[tests/tutorespfn/Input/tdepes_1.files]] to give the proper location of the pseudopotential file.
+Finally, issue

+    abinit < tdepes_1.files > tdepes_1.out

+(where `abinit`might have to be replaced by the proper location of the abinit executable).

 ### If Abinit is compiled with Netcdf...